user18130814200115-2/gopher2rss/README.md

 Credit to the phlogs aggregated in this repo are goes to:

-Luxferre at hoi.st/1/posts
+Luxferre at hoi.st/1
-Alex Karle at alexkarle.com/1/phlog
+Alex Karle at alexkarle.com/1
-Xiu at rawtext.club:70/1/~xiu/phlog
+Xiu at rawtext.club/1/~xiu
+James Tomasino at gopher.black/1